Tesla Charging Port Replacement: Complete DIY Guide (2026)

 Parts:

-- Tesla charging port assembly (~$200β400) β includes the port, pins, and connector housing
+- Tesla charging port assembly (~$200β400) β includes the port, pins, and connector housing.
+OEM part numbers vary by model year.

 - Charge port door actuator (~$30β50) β replace while you're in there if it's sluggish